 If you are looking for an unwinding vacation that doesn’t have to take you to the beach, you can refresh in one of Colorado’s lakes!
 The state harbors more than 4,000 lakes and reservoirs on its state lines, and all of them offer different kinds of functions.
 From boating, fishing, and cooling off, you’ll never run out of beautiful and massive lakes to choose from in Colorado.
 You can surely do more in the state’s largest lakes and reservoirs.
 This article will explore the 15 largest lakes in Colorado.

-The 15 Largest Lakes in Colorado
+Discover the 15 Largest Lakes in Colorado

 15. Morrow Point Reservoir